Hasnem/Gunfire-school/README.md

 1. **Interactive Filters**
    - Select specific states, adjust date ranges, and filter by intent type.
-   - All charts and metrics update on the fly to reflect the filtered dataset.
+   - All charts and metrics update instantly to reflect your filter selections.

 2. **Dynamic Metrics**
-   - At-a-glance figures for total victims, incidents, killed, and injured.
+   - At-a-glance figures for total incidents, casualties, killed, and wounded.
-   - Quickly gauge the scope of impact under your chosen filters.
+   - Quickly gauge the scope of impact based on chosen filters.

 3. **Latest Incident Highlights**
-   - A concise summary in the sidebar that pinpoints the most recent recorded incident.
+   - A concise summary pinpoints the most recent recorded incident in the sidebar.

 4. **Trend Analysis**
-   - **Yearly Trends**: Track how incident counts and casualties change over time.
+   - **Yearly Trends**: Track how incident counts and casualties shift over time.
-   - **Monthly Trends**: Identify seasonal peaks or slow periods and explore possible contributing factors (e.g., holidays or academic schedules).
+   - **Monthly Trends**: Identify potential seasonal or academic factors.

 5. **Distribution & Heatmap**
-   - **Bar Charts**: Reveal the breakdown of Intent and Outcome across incidents.
+   - **Bar Charts**: Reveal the breakdown of outcomes (killed vs. wounded) and intent.
-   - **Intent vs. Outcome Heatmap**: Spot the most frequent combinations of motives and results, guiding discussions on risk factors.
+   - **Heatmap**: Visualize the intersection of intent vs. outcome.

 6. **Geographic Visualization**
-   - **Statewise Overview**: A dual-axis bar+line chart highlights incident counts and cumulative impact.
+   - **Statewise Bar Chart**: Compare incident counts across states.
-   - **Interactive US Map**: Pinpoint hotspots and compare geographic densities.
+   - **US Map**: Choose between a bubble scatter map or a choropleth to see incident hotspots.

-7. **Top Cities**
+7. **Top Cities & Tragic Incidents**
-   - A quick glance at which cities have the highest reported incidents, aiding localized policy or research.
+   - Identify which cities have the highest reported incidents.
+   - A quick rundown of the most tragic incidents for deeper context.

 ---